 Since that time the team at Metate vineyard planted the Toro Tempranillo clone from Spain and other growers including Aloria Vineyards, Cavern Vineyards, Delatreca Ranch, and Twisted Oak have followed suit with a variety of clones.
 Nate and Dre Vader shared how they are experimenting with two different types of Tempranillo clones including the Toro when producing their small lot releases of this delicious wine.

 A well-made Tempranillo can age for about 20 years and its primary flavors: cherry, dried fig, cedar, tobacco, and dill make it a wonderful wine to pair with spicy foods as well as Thanksgiving and Christmas dinners.
 A must-try pairing is Tempranillo and Pepperoni Pizza according to panelist, Sonja Garrison, from Hovey Winery who lived in Spain for several years.

-Today, Tempranillo is shared by our winery members at these tasting rooms: Allegorie, Bodega del Sur, Chatom, Frog's Tooth, Gossamer, Hatcher, Hovey, Ironstone, Mineral, School Street, Stevenot, Twisted Oak, Val du Vino, and Vina Moda.
+Today, Tempranillo is shared by our winery members at these tasting rooms: Aloria Vineyards, Allegorie, Gossamer, Hatcher, Hovey, Ironstone, School Street, Stevenot, Twisted Oak, Val du Vino, and Vina Moda.
 A full list of varietals by winery can be found at the Calaveras Winegrape Alliance website HERE.